algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/technicalSpecifications.md

 ## 3. Software Architecture

 ### 3.1 System Overview
-The Sportshield anti-theft system is engineered around a microcontroller-based architecture, specifically utilizing the Arduino platform.
+The SportShield anti-theft system is engineered around a **microcontroller-based architecture**[^8], specifically utilizing the **Arduino**[^9] platform.
 This choice is underpinned by several critical considerations tailored to meet the project's stringent requirements for reliability, ease of development, and real-time responsiveness.

 **Choice of Arduino Platform**<br>
 The Arduino platform, renowned for its simplicity and accessibility, offers an ideal environment for rapid prototyping and development of embedded systems.
-The Sportshield system leverages Arduino's extensive ecosystem, including its integrated development environment (IDE), libraries, and community support, to streamline the development process.
+The SportShield system leverages Arduino's extensive ecosystem, including its integrated development environment (IDE), libraries, and community support, to streamline the development process.
 This approach enables the team to focus on implementing robust anti-theft functionalities while ensuring system stability and reliability.

 **Integration with Specified Hardware**<br>
 The hardware components selected for the Sportshield project, including the Xiao BLE Sense nrf52840, GNSS PA1010D, GSM/2G SIM800L Module, Electromagnet, Piezoelectric Buzzer, Lithium-Polymer Battery, and NFC Antenna, are fully compatible with the Arduino environment.
 This compatibility allows for seamless integration and communication between the microcontroller and peripheral devices, crucial for detecting theft attempts, triggering alarms, and communicating with the user's mobile device.

 **Real-time Responsiveness**<br>
-Real-time operation is a fundamental requirement for the Sportshield anti-theft system, where immediate detection of unauthorised movement and rapid responses (such as triggering alarms or sending notifications) are essential to its effectiveness.
+Real-time operation is a fundamental requirement for the SportShield anti-theft system, where immediate detection of unauthorised movement and rapid responses (such as triggering alarms or sending notifications) are essential to its effectiveness.
 The real-time capabilities of the Arduino platform, supported by the efficiency of the C++ code, ensure that the system can process sensor inputs and execute defined actions with minimal latency (from a few milliseconds for the smallest operations).

 **Ease of Development and Maintenance**<br>
 Given the project's context within an academic setting at ALGOSUP, with students responsible for maintaining and enhancing the system, the Arduino platform's user-friendly nature facilitates ongoing development and troubleshooting.
 The extensive documentation, active forums, and availability of open-source libraries reduce the learning curve and support innovation.

 **Conclusion**<br>
-By basing the Sportshield system on the Arduino platform and coding in C++, the project strikes a balance between performance, development efficiency, and future scalability.
+By basing the SportShield system on the Arduino platform and coding in C++, the project strikes a balance between performance, development efficiency, and future scalability.
 This architecture ensures that the anti-theft device remains responsive, reliable, and adaptable to evolving requirements, all while providing a solid foundation for students to engage in hands-on learning and practical application of embedded system development.

 ### 3.2 Data Flow Diagram